 Many aspiring entrepreneurs think that fast, rapid growth is the sign of a successful business.
 However, most businesses are built slowly, over years and even decades.
 Whenever possible, entrepreneurs will build slowly, starting with the very first sale and crawling forward.
 Building slowly allows you to learn and make adjustments before plunging headfirst into the business.
 Dealing with new situations provides valuable on-the-job entrepreneurship training you won’t get from any formal degree.
 In many cases, entrepreneurs will keep their day jobs while building the business in their spare time.

-There are many things you can do to increase your chances of success as an entrepreneur.
+There are many actions you can take to increase your chances of success as an entrepreneur.

-There are many pitfalls that entrepreneurs need to avoid, and while some of them are obvious, some of them can sneak up and ruin your success.
+There are many pitfalls for upcoming entrepreneurs to avoid, and while some of them are obvious, some of them can sneak up and ruin success.
 These pitfalls can come before you’ve even made your first sale, or they can come after you have finally started to build your success.

 Practically across the board, successful entrepreneurs will tell you to avoid debt whenever possible.
 Some, like Mark Cuban, will tell you to avoid debt entirely.
 According to Cuban, if you are starting a business by borrowing money, you are already doomed to fail.
 Other entrepreneurs will take a more moderate stance on debt, saying instead that debt should be kept to a minimum.
 Becoming an entrepreneur with no money is hard, but high amounts of debt is a pitfall for entrepreneurs.